rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 	- If shadows in the wrong places then depth buffer needs configuring (see below)
 	- If you see other artefacts (e.g. shadows look bad) then options are:
 		- turn down the strength
-		- increase the quality by setting FAST_AO_POINTS to 8 or 12.
+		- increase the quality by setting FAST_AO_POINTS to 8.
 		- Try tweaking the AO options in Advanced Tuning and configuration.
 * Depth buffer issues:
 	- Check ReShade's supported games list to see any notes about depth buffer first.